 - Be approved by the C.E.S.
 Representative Council and submitted to the Connecticut State Department of Education no later than January 1, 2012.
 Within thirty (30) calendar days of C.E.S.
-Representative Council approval, the plan must be available on the C.E.S. website, and on each individual school/Program websites; - Be included in each program's publication of rules, procedures, and standards of conduct for schools, and in all student handbooks; - Require each school/program to provide all school employees with a written or electronic copy of the plan at the beginning of each school year; - Prohibit discrimination and retaliation against an individual who reports, or assists in the investigation of, an act of bullying; - Prohibit bullying and teen dating violence - o on school grounds;
+Representative Council approval, the plan must be available on the C.E.S. website, and on each individual school/Program websites; - Be included in each program's publication of rules, procedures, and standards of conduct for schools, and in all student handbooks, and must be distributed prior to start of school year to all stakeholders; - Require each school/program to provide all school employees with a written or electronic copy of the plan at the beginning of each school year; - Prohibit discrimination and retaliation against an individual who reports, or assists in the investigation of, an act of bullying;

-- o at a school-sponsored or school-related activities, whether on or off school grounds; - o or school bus stop, school bus, or other transportation vehicle owned, leased, or used by C.E.S.; - o through the use of an electronic device or electronic mobile device owned, leased, or used by the district. - Prohibit bullying and teen dating violence outside of the school setting if it - o creates a hostile environment for the victim - o infringes on the rights of the victim in school - substantially disrupts the educational process or the orderly operation of the school
+- Annually notify parents and students on how to anonymously report bullying prior to school year commencement; - Prohibit bullying and teen dating violence - o on school grounds; - at a school-sponsored or school-related activities, whether on or off school grounds; - o or school bus stop, school bus, or other transportation vehicle owned, leased, or used by C.E.S.; - o through the use of an electronic device or electronic mobile device owned, leased, or used by the district. - Prohibit bullying and teen dating violence outside of the school setting if it - o creates a hostile environment for the victim - o infringes on the rights of the victim in school - substantially disrupts the educational process or the orderly operation of the school